Watch Again: ‘Victoria’ PBS Series Full Episodes On Demand [Video]

 - Rufus Sewell as Lord Melbourne

-Queen Victoria is known throughout history for her strong will, assertiveness and leadership.
-These traits are explored in the PBS Victoria series and it reveals that in many ways, Victoria was not your typical or usual queen.
-The series offers plenty of action, thrilling plots, freindships and romance as the young Victoria navigates her way through life and her new role as Queen of England.
+Queen Victoria was known throughout history for her strong will, assertiveness, and leadership.
+These traits are explored in the PBS Victoria series, and it reveals that in many ways, Victoria was not your typical or usual queen.
+The series offers plenty of action, thrilling plots, friendships, and romance as the young Victoria navigates her way through life and her new role as Queen of England.

 Victoria develops a special friendship with Lord Melbourne, but at the same time, she must find a suitable spouse and the prospects of marriage are on the horizon.
-There are many people ready to betray the young queen, those who want to pursue her for her power and Victoria must learn who to trust, how to take charge of her life as well as how to lead her country.
-As season one focuses on Victoria assuming the crown, asserting her royal authority and marrying Prince Albert, season two will focus on Victoria navigating her role as a wife and mother.
+There are many people ready to betray the young queen, including those who want to pursue her for her power.
+Victoria must learn who to trust and how to take charge of her life, as well as how to lead her country.
+As season one focuses on Victoria assuming the crown, asserting her royal authority, and marrying Prince Albert, season two will focus on Victoria navigating her role as a wife and mother.

-You can find more information about Victoria on PBS Masterpiece, Masterpiece Twitter, PBS Masterpiece Facebook, Masterpiece Instagram and Pinterest.
+You can find more information about Victoria on PBS Masterpiece, Masterpiece Twitter, PBS Masterpiece Facebook, Masterpiece Instagram, and Pinterest.
 Both PBS Youtube and Masterpiece PBS Youtube regularly upload and share Victoria videos.

 Here are some photos and videos from the official Victoria Instagram account.